Cecilapp/Cecil/README.md

 ## Usage

 - Get help: `cecil help`
-- Create new website: `cecil newsite`
+- Create new website: `cecil new:site`
 - Build and serve it: `cecil serve`

 ## Quick Start